nuxt/nuxt.com/content/index.md

 #title
 Deliver an optimized [User Experience]{.text-transparent .bg-clip-text .bg-gradient-to-r .from-green-400 .to-teal-400}
 #description
-How a user interacts with and experience your website is key.
-It includes a person's perceptions of utility, ease of use, and efficiency.
-Nuxt is built with a great user experience in mind by default to keep your end-users as satisfied as possible.
+How a user interacts with and experiences your website will determine your impact.
+Utility, ease of use, and efficiency are key. **Nuxt is built with a set of features that make this possible.**
 #extra
   ::home-card-list
     :::home-card-item